 Who said History can't be fun?
-In Tarragona we have a large amount of remains that allow going back in time and discovering our past; yet, what the people from Tarragona always enjoy is having fun.
-Come and share the fun with all the family.
+In Tarragona we have a huge number of ancient remains that let you travel back in time to discover our past, and what the people from Tarragona always enjoy is having a good time.
+Come and share the fun with all the family!

 Tarragona is Tarragona.
 El Serrallo is El Serrallo.
 We start off the weekend in one of the city's quarters with most character.
 If we arrive at around three-thirty, we will see the shown on the docks: the colourful arrival of the trawler boats, well escorted by a large group of loud seagulls.
 We will experience, both children and adults, the most seafaring side of Tarragona.

 There is always something to do near the port area.
 If the afternoon is long, you may fancy a refreshment on the terraces at the Moll de Pescadors (fishermen's' dock).
 In the summer, there is a travelling funfair for the children to enjoy.
 Although, if you feel like taking a walk, the best thing is to follow the promenade of the Moll de Costa (coastal dock), of the ancient Tinglados or port storage facilities.
 One of these facilities holds the Port Museum, where you can learn about the fishing arts and the port's heritage, and if you book in advance, it organises interesting discovery activities for the children.
 Also, on summer nights, it organises guided visits through the Serrallo quarter, departing from the museum.